-After you upload your imagery to DroneDeploy, our powerful processing software stitches individual photos together to create geo-referenced mosaics and 3D models.
+After you upload your imagery to DroneDeploy, our powerful processing software removes distortion and stitches individual photos together to create georeferenced mosaics.

-Each interactive three-dimensional map includes several layers that you can explore.
-Below is an explanation each of the layers of your DroneDeploy map:
+Below is an explanation of each of the layers of your DroneDeploy map:

 For more information on what data layers are available with each DroneDeploy plan, please see here.

 You can think of the 2D orthomosaic map as a birds-eye view of your area of interest.

 You can now easily explore maps between multiple maps in a location by clicking forward and back arrows to move to next and previous maps.
 This functionality is available to all users with maps in the same location.